adyoussef/Automated-Matrix-Element-Generation/README.md

 - utils1.py & utils2.py: Utility modules that provide support functions and classes for mathematical operations and data handling based on[Spacetime-Calc-Engine](https://github.com/adyoussef/Spacetime-Calc-Engine) and [Quantum-Particle-Simulator](https://github.com/adyoussef/Quantum-Particle-Simulator).
 - example.ipynb: A Jupyter notebook that demonstrates the use of AMEG with practical examples and tutorials.
 - ParticleData.xml: An XML file containing data on particles used in the matrix element calculations.
-- Documentation (ameg.pdf): A comprehensive guide and documentation for the AMEG project, detailing the theoretical background, software architecture, and user instructions.
+- Documentation (Ameg.pdf): A comprehensive guide and documentation for the AMEG project, detailing the theoretical background, software architecture, and user instructions.

 ## Getting Started

-The externaml package [feynman](https://pypi.org/project/feynman/) was used the generate the feynman diagrams, which can be installed with
+The external package [feynman](https://pypi.org/project/feynman/) was used the generate the Feynman diagrams, which can be installed with

 ```
 pip install feynman